Edinburgh-Stingers-IHC/constitution/README.md

 - Attitude toward others in the club.
 - Regular attendance.

 In certain circumstances (e.g. senior or national competitions) the club may waive some of these conditions.
-The Head Coach’s decision is final.
+The Team Manager’s decision is final.

 **11.3 Game Etiquette**
 All players will be in place 30 minutes before the game starts and ready to play 5 minutes before the warm up.
-The lines will be formed by the Head Coach in collaboration with the Team Manager and communicated before leaving the dressing room.
+The lines will be formed by the Team Manager in collaboration with the Head Coach and communicated before leaving the dressing room.

 Following the game all players will endeavour to leave the dressing room in a clean condition at least equal to how it was on arrival.